-Comparable reproduction of the station data EOF time-series was obtained by using multiple linear regression between combinations of the GCM EOFs and the station data EOF time-series.
-In the Sahel case, the station data EOF time-series correlated with a primary EOF having an easily recognizable spatial structure and with another EOF explaining relatively little variance whose spatial structure was less obviously related to the region.
-Overall, GCM EOF modes 1,2,3 and 6 correlated with the Guinea Coast and Sahel station data EOFs.
-Although time series of GCM EOF mode 6 represents interannual time-scale variability in the Sahel, its low variance (1.6%) means that it contributes little to the ensemble mean.
-The lack of correlation between GCM EOF modes 4 and 5 with observations, and the low variance of mode 6 suggest that systematic GCM error is causing some meaningful responses to SST forcing to be overwhelmed by less-skillful responses.
-The ability of the GCM EOF time-series to reproduce observed time-series suggest that MOS methods could be used to calibrate GCM output to observations (Feddersen et al. 1999; Landman and Goddard 2002; Mo and Straus 2002; Tippett et al. 2005), using either GCM EOFs or S/N EOFs as predictors; DelSole and Shukla (2005) found predictable components to be better predictor than EOFs of wintertime North America surface temperature.
+Applying multiple linear regression to combinations of GCM EOF (variance maximizing) time series yields comparable reproduction of the station data EOF time series.
+While S/N analysis found single modes to represent the Guinea Coast and Sahel rainfall, the EOF analysis found two modes for each region.
+Overall, GCM EOF modes 1, 2, 3, and 6 correlated with the Guinea Coast and Sahel station data EOFs.
+The time series of GCM EOF mode 6 represents interannual time-scale variability of rainfall in the Sahel region.
+However, its low variance (1.6%) means that it contributes little to the ensemble mean.
+Also the spatial pattern of GCM EOF 6 has the opposite sign anomaly as the station EOF in the eastern part of the Sahel region.
+The lack of correlation between GCM EOF modes 4 and 5 with observations and the low variance of mode 6 suggest that systematic GCM error is overwhelming some meaningful responses to SST forcing.
+The S/N analysis also suggests the presence of systematic error.
+In the second S/N EOF, an Atlantic positive SST anomaly associated with decreased Sahel rainfall led to local positive precipitation anomalies that are not seen in observations, a possible indication that the GCM is overly sensitive to SST forcing.
+Model output statistics (MOS) methods could be used to calibrate GCM output to observations and reduce systematic error (Feddersen et al. 1999; Landman and Goddard 2002; Mo and Straus 2002; Tippett et al. 2005), using either GCM

+EOFs or S/N EOFs as predictors; DelSole and Shukla (2006) found predictable components to be a better predictor than EOFs of wintertime North American surface temperature.